opencast/opencast/docs/guides/admin/docs/modules/youtubepublication.md

 This code has been configured to publish the records of the presenter stream, if you want to publish the presentation stream, you have to change the line from `presenter/trimmed` to `presentation/trimmed`

-Opencast will dectect the new worflow without restart, with that you can select the new workflow with the YouTube option enabled.
+Opencast will detect the new workflow without restart, with that you can select the new workflow with the YouTube option enabled.

 [googledevconsole]: https://console.developers.google.com/project